 All these issues come to a head when Joe insists on taking a boating trip with his wife and that Peter accompanies them.
 They are lost in a hurricane and Evie is left at the hotel to worry and wait.

-It’s hard to describe this book, actually, as it kind of wanders around for about two-thirds of the book, until after the hurricane, where suddenly there is questions of foul play aboard the boat and it ends up in a highly-publicized court case.
+It’s hard to describe What I Saw and How I Lied, actually, as it kind of wanders around for about two-thirds of the book, until after the hurricane, where suddenly there is questions of foul play aboard the boat and it ends up in a highly-publicized court case.
 Evie has to testify and she is forced to decide who to protect and reevaluate her experiences since arriving in Florida.

-Frankly, I didn’t love this book – too much rambling and a bunch of characters I found pretty unlikable.
+Frankly, I didn’t love What I Saw and How I Lied – too much rambling and a bunch of characters I found pretty unlikable.
 If you’re looking for a great, thought-provoking, page-turning read, I’m afraid you may want to look elsewhere.

 If this book wins the award in two weeks, I will be astounded (and not in a good way).